Winter Workspace 2019

 A graduate of Bard College (BA) and Columbia University (MFA), Jessica Segall works with creativity and survival, environmental threats and vulnerability, unpacking ideas about conservation, climate change and social adaptation.
 Her work has been exhibited at the Queens Museum of Art, The Aldrich Contemporary Art Museum, Socrates Sculpture Park and Smack Mellon, among numerous art institutions.

-Furthering her efforts to “bring a little wildness into institutional spaces,” Segall joins the 2019 Winter Workspace program with plans to explore inter-species cohabitation and local and migratory flora and fauna at Wave Hill.
-She will work with fountains and statuary figures to create new, sculptural sites for microbial growth and avian activity.
-On March 23 and 24, she leads a Family Art Project creating seed sculptures.
+Furthering her efforts to “bring a little wildness into institutional spaces,” Segall joined the 2019 Winter Workspace program to explore inter-species cohabitation and local and migratory flora and fauna at Wave Hill.
+She worked with fountains and statuary figures to create new, sculptural sites for microbial growth and avian activity.
+On March 23 and 24, she lead a Family Art Project creating seed sculptures.

 "1/2 a Cord", 2015, fire, trees, dimensions variable.
 Indoor, public fire-pit installed at Recess’s Soho storefront location in Manhattan.
 For two weeks, visitors were invited to camp out on a 24-hour basis, roasting marshmallows and singing around the fire

 Recapturing the Scenic Wilds

 Glyndor Gallery | September 06 - December 07, 2014

 Pictured above: Field Recordings/Marginalized Birds of New York City, 2014, Taxidermy dove, sparrow and starling, with audio and headphones, 8´ x 6´ x 1´ each.
 Courtesy of the artist.
 Pictured: Dove